Donald Trump ditches his press pool again, spurring sharp criticism

 "A press van would normally be included in the motorcade," he wrote.

 So what went wrong?
 Hicks told journalists that she did not know about Trump's travel plans.
-She reiterated what she said last week after Trump traveled to Washington, D.C. without a "pool" -- that the normal set-up will be put in place soon.
+She reiterated what she said last week after Trump traveled to Washington, D.C. without a press pool -- that the normal set-up will be put in place soon.

 Related: Trump team promises press pool, but concerns remain